tatsumoto-ren/tatsumoto-ren.github.io/blog/mining-from-manga.md

 There's yet another set of files that have to be downloaded for the OCR to work.
 The files will be saved to `~/.cache/huggingface` and take up another `500 MiB`.

-To send the recognized text directly to GoldenDict without copying it to the system clipboard, [append](https://github.com/Ajatt-Tools/transformers_ocr#send-text-to-an-external-application) `clip_command=goldendict` to the config file.
+To send the recognized text directly to [GoldenDict](setting-up-goldendict.html) without copying it to the system clipboard, [append](https://github.com/Ajatt-Tools/transformers_ocr#send-text-to-an-external-application) `clip_command=goldendict %TEXT%` to the config file.
 The config file is read from `~/.config/transformers_ocr/config`.

 ### Keyboard shortcut